-This makes it easy to use stacks in different directories: for instance if you create a file called asol.lis in the directory containing all the asol files for an observation - eg dmstat "@/tmp/img2.lis"
+This makes it easy to use stacks in different directories: for instance if you create a file called asol.
+Is in the directory containing all the asol files for an observation - eg

 As will be discussed in the following examples, this behaviour can be over-ridden.